hashkat/hashkat/docs/keywords.md

 ####density_function
 **(type: n/a)** This density function is the function that describes how the retweet rates decay over time.
 Since the input file is intertwined with Python, you can actually declare mathematical functions with Python syntax as the density function.
 An example is ‘2.45 / (x)**1.1’.
 This function is integrated with scipy and each discrete element of this function is divided by the total integral to normalize the function.
 This ensures that it is truly a probability density function.
 The discrete elements of the function can be adjusted by the parameters mentioned below.
-The entities that have the chance to be retweeted are binned according to the values of the function, and as time progresses they switch bins to have smaller value.
+The agents that have the chance to be retweeted are binned according to the values of the function, and as time progresses they switch bins to have smaller value.

 ####x_start
 **(type: double)** This is the initial value of the density function.
 Make sure that the value of the density function evaluated at this starting value does not cause a discontinuity in the function.